JasonDude16/Human-Activity-Recognition/README.md

 This repository is self-contained and can be replicated by:

-1. Downloading / Cloning the repo
+1. Downloading / Cloning the repository
 2. Opening the Human-Activity-Recognition-Project.Rproj file
 3. Opening the run_analysis.R or CodeBook.Rmd file and running the code